 To make sure you work with reputable partners, you should ask for references or to see a portfolio of their work.
 Expect potential contractors to provide a detailed overview of their plans, an accurate budget, frequent progress reports and any other specific details you may need.

-5. Put Together a Schedule & Timeline
+Compile a Schedule & Timeline

 However your scheduling works out, keep your employees in the loop.
 A quick company meeting and routine project status update will go a long way.

 In addition to meeting your deadlines, you also need to consider how your employees will be affected by working in an active renovation site.
 Are there going to be major disruptions to productivity?
 Will there be any potential safety issues for employees?
 It may be difficult, but you can try to schedule renovations after office hours to avoid any conflicts.
 You want your employees to be well-adjusted and productive, but the reality is that an office renovation project can be distracting and disruptive.
 It’s important to be as proactive as possible, clearly communicate the timeline and minimize possible disturbances to your staff.